dann3wman/star_trader/README.md

 Open your browser at [http://localhost:5000](http://localhost:5000) to configure and run a simulation.

 The results page now includes a table showing the average price of each good for every simulated day, allowing you to track price trends over time.

+The web interface persists trade history using SQLite.
+Click **Simulate** to advance by the selected number of days or **Reset Simulation** to start over.